Art and Design Statement

+Art, craft and design embody some of the highest forms of human creativity.
+Our high quality art and design education engages, inspires and challenges pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+It is an important part of our children’s entitlement to a broad and balanced curriculum, and we encourage children’s artistic development from Nursery through to Year 6.
 As pupils progress, they begin to be able to think critically and develop a more rigorous understanding of art and design.
-Through our Creative curriculum, the children also learn how art and design have both reflected and shaped our history, and contributed to the culture, creativity and wealth of our nation.
-Where appropriate, children look at the work of different artists and craftsmen, studying their work and materials first, before moving on to developing the art skills for themselves.
+Each year group covers specific subjects and units half termly; this information can be found on our whole school coverage documents, skills breakdowns and newsletters to parents half termly.
+Where appropriate, children will look at the work of different artists and craftsmen, studying their work and materials first, before moving on to developing the art skills for themselves.
 By showing the children completed pieces of art work, our children can then aspire to produce work to the same effect.

-Sketchbooks play a vital role in our Art and Design curriculum, where the children can try out techniques and materials, before commencing on their final piece of art work.
-This has proved very successful as it has helped our children become confident at having a go, and their sketchbooks are a place where mistakes might be made, but this is part of the learning process.
+Sketchbooks play a vital role in our Art and Design curriculum, where the children can try out techniques and materials, before commencing with their final piece of art work.
+This is proving very successful, helping our children become confident at having a go, and their sketchbooks are a place where mistakes may be made, as this is part of the learning process.
 Art lessons are carried out through whole class teaching, where support can be given to individual children, when developing skills and the use of different materials.